Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Poisoning Countermeasures

 \subsection{Angular Similarity Detection}

 We propose a new detection technique, based on the rationale that poisoning samples will all lie in a predetermined direction in feature space with respect to the current legitimate user centroid.
 The direction is determined based on the location of the attacker samples.
 This is visualized in Figure~\ref{fig:cm_explained}.
-Given the user's current centroid $\vec{x}_c$ and a set of template updates $\{\vec{x}_i, \vec{x}_{i+1}, ..., \vec{x}_{i + n} \}$, which we refer to as an \textit{update sequence}, we compute the direction of the update at time $i$:

-and we can obtain the directions at each step as $\{\Delta \vec{x}_i, ..., \Delta \vec{x}_{i+n}\}$.
+Given the user's current centroid $\vec{x}_c$ and a set of template updates $\{\vec{x}_i, \vec{x}_{i+1}, ..., \vec{x}_{i + n} \}$, which we refer to as an \textit{update sequence}, we compute the direction of the update at time $i$: $\Delta\vec{x}_{i} = \vec{x}_c - \vec{x}_i,$ and we can obtain the directions at each step as $\{\Delta \vec{x}_i, ..., \Delta \vec{x}_{i+n}\}$.
 We then compute the angular similarity for pairs of consecutive updates with the cosine similarity as:

-The underlying intuition is that $\cos \theta_{i}$ will be higher for pairs of poisoning samples compared to legitimate updates because the poisoning attack needs to shift the current user centroid towards the adversary's, which lies in a specific pre-defined direction, see Figure~\ref{fig:cm_explained} for reference.
+The underlying intuition is that $\cos \theta_{i}$ will be higher for pairs of poisoning samples compared to legitimate updates because the attack needs to shift user centroid towards the adversary's, which lies in a specific pre-defined direction, see Figure~\ref{fig:cm_explained} for reference.